Black and White Heniochus

 Habitat Deep lagoons, channels, coastal as well as outer reef slopes

-- Appearance: Black and white heniochus have tall and striped bodies.
-They have yellow caudal fins with trailing white dorsal fin.
+Black and white heniochus have tall, striped bodies, with yellow caudal fins and a trailing white dorsal fin.
 Their small mouths are ideal for eating tiny prey and plants on the ocean floor.

-- Behaviour: The black and white heniochus are versatile fish; they can live solitarily, in pairs, or larger groups.
-Also, they are rather peaceful and can be quite helpful to other fish.
-Juvenile and even adult heniochus will eat parasitic flatworms from the scales of other fish.
+Heniochus are versatile fish; they can live solitarily, in pairs, or in larger groups.
+They are rather peaceful and can be quite helpful to other fish.
+Juvenile and adult heniochus will eat parasitic flatworms from the scales of other fish.